Worcester Art Museum: Architecture

 The Worcester Art Museum started as a small three-story building, designed by Stephen C. Earle of Earle & Fisher, and constructed by Norcross Brothers in 1897–98.[4]
 Very little of the exterior of this original building can be viewed due to the multiple expansions the museum has undertaken.
 From the start this was the expectation, as Stephen Salisbury and his architects planned the original building as the southern component of a larger structure, five times the size, which would have a central courtyard and front onto Salisbury Street.
-The first expansion was a rear wing in 1920–21, designed by one of the original architects, Clellan Waldo Fisher, in a matching style.
+The first expansion was a rear wing in 1920–21, designed by one of the original architects, Clellan W. Fisher, in a matching style.
 The most distinctive addition was added in 1931–33 in the form of the large wing facing Salisbury Street.
 Designed to include the Chapter House and Renaissance Court, this addition was designed by William Truman Aldrich of Boston, an architect known for museums.
 This was followed in 1939-40 by the addition of a fourth floor to the original building, designed by G. Adolph Johnson of Worcester.

 The next addition was not until 1970, thirty years later, when the Higgins Education Wing, designed by The Architects Collaborative, was added.
 This building added studios, classrooms, exhibition spaces and a new main entrance.
 The most recent major addition was the Frances L. Hiatt Wing, added in 1983 on the east side of the original building.
 Designed by Irwin A. Regent & Associates of Worcester, it is intended for special exhibitions.
 These later buildings, though they do not match the style of the earlier buildings, are complementary to them in material and color.
 In November 2015, the museum unveiled a new walkway ramp at the Salisbury Street entrance.
 Designed by Kulapat Yantrasast of wHY Architects, the bridge-like structure boldly combines contemporary design with the museum's 1933 Beaux-Arts exterior while making the historic main entrance fully accessible.

 In 1927, the museum purchased a 12th-century French chapter house that was originally part of the Benedictine Priory of St. John at Bas-Nueil, in the commune of Berrie, Vienne in France.
-Installed in 1932, and linked to the museum in 1933 via the grand Renaissance Court, the chapter house was the first medieval building ever transported from Europe to America.[13]
+Installed in 1932, and linked to the museum in 1933 via the grand Renaissance Court, the chapter house was one of the first medieval buildings ever to be transported from Europe to America.
 The remaining portion of the priory at Bas-Nueil was designated a monument historique in 1988.
 Decorating the Renaissance Court floor is unequivocally one of Worcester's greatest ancient treasures – a group of Antioch mosaics dating from the first through the sixth century A.D, which was excavated at Antioch in Syria.